nihal-ranchod/COMS4032A---Application-of-Algorithms-Assignments/Assignment 3/part_A_1_experimental_design.md

 This experiment is designed to comprehensively assess the performance of Disjoint Set operations under various conditions, explicitly utilizing the weighted-union heuristic to optimize the union process.
 By varying the number of elements and operations while randomly selecting elements for union operations, the experiment captures the behavior of the algorithm in a realistic scenario.
 The data collected will facilitate the analysis of time complexity, supporting the theoretical claims made in Theorem 21.2.

 The results will contribute to understanding how the performance of the Disjoint Set structure scales with increasing input sizes and operation counts.

----

-Feel free to modify any specific sections to align more closely with your implementation or any additional requirements you may have!